Accenture/mercury-nodejs/README.md

 However, a traditional Node.js or javascript application can run slower if it is not designed to run "cooperatively". i.e. each method must yield control to the event loop.

-Composable applications with Mercury 3.0 enjoy faster performance and throughput because each function is written in a self-contained fashion without dependencies of other functions.
+Composable applications enjoy faster performance and throughput because each function is written in a self-contained fashion without dependencies of other functions.
 When one function requests the service of another function, control is released to the event loop, thus promoting higher performance and throughput than traditional coding approach.